MicrosoftDocs/defender-docs/articles/defender-for-cloud/partner-integrations.md

 ## Provide insights to partner integrations

 The following table lists our partners that can receive data from Defender for Cloud.
-These solutions help you to provide insights from Defender for Cloud to other security solutions.
+Defender for Cloud is an amazing tool that generates vital information not provided by the partner services.
+These solutions integrate data from Defender for Cloud to enrich their own services, offering customers invaluable insights to better understand their overall security posture.

 Learn how to [connect your partner integration](integrate-partner-integrations.md) to Defender for Cloud.